Cambridge United Club Profile

 There is commentary available for visually impaired supporters.
 Cambridge can provide iPod style headphones and a pocket-sized receiver of 10x6x2cm in size.
 This is a free service - contact Nick Parker at firstname.lastname@example.org or call him on 07929 589925.

-Ambulant disabled supporters pay the relevant age band as above but can admit an assistant free of charge.
-Wheelchair users will be charged £15.00 and can admit an assistant free of charge.
-Contact Cambridge United on 01223 566 500 to purchase tickets.
+Ambulant Disabled supporters pay the Concession price but can admit an assistant free of charge.
+Wheelchair Users also pay the same Concessionary Rate, with an assistant admitted free of charge, but must purchase direct from Cambridge United on 01223 566 500 to ensure your space is reserved.

 Back to Top of Page